subject026/personal-blog/src/content/blog/first-post.md

 Often a persons cheese preference comes down to a mixture of genetics and the environment they grew up in.
 As a person doesn't get to choose either of these things I try not to judge people on their cheese preference.
 You might feel differently.

-Congratulations on reaching the end of this article about people and cheese preference.
-Hopefully you now have a better understanding of people and cheese preference.
+Congratulations on reaching the end of this article about people and cheeses.
+Hopefully you now have a better understanding of people and cheeses.

 Thankyou for reading.